EleutherAI/website/README.md

 `hugo server --bind=BIND-IP --baseUrl=IP-OR-DOMAIN -D`

-If everything is working feel at this point feel free to start working on the website.
+If everything is working at this point feel free to start working on the website.
 Once you are happy with the changes, perform the build as explained below.

 ## Building And Pushing